-You learned python, picked one of the best tutorials online, and aced through it.
-But you ended up feeling completely lost when you tried to do your own project.
-It feels as if you have learned nothing.
+You learned Python, picked one of the best tutorials online, and worked through it.
+But when you tried to do your project, you ended up feeling lost.
+Did it feel as if you had learned nothing?

-You wonder if those hours you have spent on learning the language are utter waste.
+You wonder if those hours you have spent learning the language are utter waste.
 So you switch to other online resources, books that teach Python, but the result are the same.
-By this time, either it feels like a steep climb, or you have concluded programming is not something that’s meant for you.
+By this time, it feels like a steep climb, or you have concluded that programming is not meant for you.

 👩🏻💻 Why do I teach this course?

 I was in your shoes.
 I took courses, read blogs, and watched YouTube tutorials.
-But I felt like hitting a wall every time I wanted to start my own project.
-There is nothing that crushes your confidence other than staring at a blank screen.
+But I felt like hitting a wall whenever I wanted to start my project.
+Nothing crushes your confidence other than staring at a blank screen.
 Sounds relatable?

-Today I am a Python Engineer, building backend systems for the past 5 years.
+Today I am a Python Engineer, building backend systems for the past 6 years.
 I contributed to open-source projects like Pandas, Rasa, and Airflow.
-I speak at international conferences, and I am also a Linkedin Instructor with a course on Chatbots with Azure.
+I speak at international conferences, and I am also a Linkedin Instructor.

 What is a Cohort?

-A cohort is a small group of students who work together through a curriculum to achieve the same learning objective.
+A cohort is a small group of enthusiastic people who work together to achieve the same learning objective.

 📝 What happens in the 4 weeks?

 - You will have access to all the course content via Gumroad.